 As for the input sequence, you will work with dummy data for the time being until you arrive at the stage of training the complete Transformer model in a separate tutorial, at which point you will be using actual sentences:

-Next, you will create a new instance of the Encoder class, assigning its output to the encoder variable,Ā subsequently feeding in the input arguments, and printing the result.
-You will set the padding mask argument to None for the time being, but you will return to this when you implement the complete Transformer model:
+variable, subsequently feeding in the input arguments, and printing the result.
+You will set the padding mask argument to None

 Tying everything together produces the following code listing:

 Running this code produces an output of shape (batch size, sequence length, model dimensionality).
-Note that you will likely see a different output due to the random initialization of the input sequence and the parameter values of the Dense layers.Ā
+Note that you will likely see a different output due to the random initialization of the input sequence and the parameter values of the Dense layers.

 Further Reading